-MCCs are encouraged to collect 406 MHz repeater data from its associated LUT(s) to assist in locating 406 MHz interferers in their LUT coverage area(s).
+MCCs are encouraged to collect 406 MHz repeater data from their associated LUT(s) to assist in locating 406 MHz interferers in their LUT coverage area(s).
 An MCC shall report on detected interferers in accordance with guidance provided in document C/S A.003.

-3.13 Orbitography/Reference Beacon Operation
+3.13 Reference Beacon Operation

-When a State provides an orbitography beacon as part of the Cospas-Sarsat orbitography network, as defined in document C/S T.006, or a reference beacon, a designated MCC shall act as operational point of contact for communications with other Cospas-Sarsat MCCs regarding the operation of this beacon.
+When a State provides a reference beacon, including an orbitography beacon (as part of the Cospas-Sarsat orbitography network, as defined in document C/S T.006) or a MEOSAR reference beacon (as defined in document C/S T.022), a designated MCC shall act as operational point of contact for communications with other Cospas-Sarsat MCCs regarding the operation of this beacon.

-The Administration providing an orbitography or reference beacon may assign operational responsibility for the beacon to the designated MCC, which includes: control of activation, verification of location, monitoring performance and reporting outages.
+The Administration providing a reference beacon may assign operational responsibility for the beacon to the designated MCC, which includes: control of activation, verification of location, monitoring performance and reporting outages.